-NIKE discloses the independent factories and material suppliers used to manufacture NIKE products in an interactive map that can be found on the NIKE Manufacturing Map.
+NIKE products in an interactive map that can be found on the NIKE Manufacturing Map.
 NIKE's commitment to ethical practices in our own operations and our supply chain begins at the highest level - from our CEO and Board of Directors.
-NIKE, Inc.'s Corporate Responsibility, Sustainability & Governance Committee of the Board of Directors reviews and evaluates the Company's significant strategies, activities, policies, investments and programs regarding corporate purpose, including corporate responsibility, sustainability, human rights, global community and social impact, and diversity and inclusion; and provides oversight of management's efforts to ensure that the Company's dedication to sustainability (including environmental sustainability and human rights) is reflected in its business operations.
+NIKE, Inc.'s Corporate

+Responsibility, Sustainability & Governance Committee of the Board of Directors reviews and evaluates the Company's significant strategies, activities, policies, investments and programs regarding corporate purpose, including corporate responsibility, sustainability, human rights, global community and social impact, and diversity and inclusion; and provides oversight of management's efforts to ensure that the Company's dedication to sustainability (including environmental sustainability and human rights) is reflected in its business operations.
 NIKE's executive leadership team reviews and confirms all company-wide sustainability policies and targets, reviews performance toward targets, receives updates on key issues and emerging trends, and provides oversight for efforts to improve.
 More information can be found under Governance on the NIKE Purpose site.